dcelisgarza/Lifting.jl/README.md

 It's a tool for creating and analysing lifting programmes.

-To create a minimal programme you must first create an exercise, set scheme, progression and training days which will be pushed to the programme.
+To create a minimal programme you must first create an exercise, set scheme, progression, calculate set weights, training days and then construct the programme.

 We start by creating an exercise.
 This is a bench press with chains, whose unrounded training max is 101.3 units, `trainingMax` will be rounded down to the nearest multiple of 2.5 that is less than 101.3.
 ```